South East - Maintenance schemes

 You can find more details about the maintenance schemes taking place on the A20 below:

-As part of our work to repair and maintain the A20, we’re replacing the safety barriers located in the central reservation between the Court Wood Interchange and Western Heights Roundabout.
-This work is critical to maintaining and improving safety.
+As part of our work to repair and maintain the A20, we’re resurfacing between the Alkham Valley junction and Court Wood Interchange.

 This work is subject to favourable weather conditions, for example heavy rain or wind may affect the progress.